kest-cloud/studentapp/README.md

 └── main.dart                # Entry point

-I made use of Privider for my state managemnet.
+I made use of Privider for my state management.
 I decided to animate the container and asset on the dashboard.  and the Navigation Bar.

-I also demostrated how I can use normal navigation system and the name route method.
+I also demonstrated using a normal navigation system and the name route method.

-You can drag down the screen to refresh list.
+You can drag down the screen to refresh the list.

 *Feature Overview*